Why do we need SDEA Label?

 What does SDEA Label signify?

 SDEA Label quantifies a DC’s operational efficiency and environmental impact.
-While it considers traditional elements like Power Usage Effectiveness (PUE), it also evaluates IT infrastructure utilization and energy recycling potential of the DC.
+While it considers traditional elements like Power Usage Effectiveness (PUE), it also evaluates IT infrastructure utilization and heat recycling of the DC.
 The baseline label encapsulates a DC's efficiency journey from energy intake to heat recycling and captures DC and IT infrastructure as well as workload utilization and technology excellence.
 The premium variant measures a DC's carbon emissions, factoring in emissions from incoming energy sources.
-SDEA Label is offered in three grades (bronze, silver, and gold) to differentiate the level of criteria met.
+SDEA Label is offered in three grades (Gold, Silver, and Bronze) to differentiate the level of criteria met.

 How can I get SDEA Label?